-The following applies to the unfair dismissal of an employee hired before March 7 2015:
+The following applies to the unfair dismissal of an employee (in a company with 15 employees or more) hired before 7 March 2015:

 - Where the reasons for the dismissal are found to be non-existent, the company must reinstate the worker or pay the equivalent of 15 months’ salary – the employee has the choice.
 In addition, the company must pay compensation equal to the salary that the employee would have received from the date of dismissal until the date of the court ruling up to 12 months plus the relevant welfare contribution costs.

 - If the court finds that the dismissal was simply not justified, the employee has the right to obtain compensation of between 12 and 24 months’ wages.